ElrieM/CI_MS2_Sudoku-Game/TESTING.md

   | Click on bright theme | Background colour and text colour changes | Desktop, Tablet, Mobile | Navigation buttons on landing page doesn't change when hovered on |
   | Click on dark theme | Background colour and text colour changes | Desktop, Tablet, Mobile | Navigation buttons on landing page doesn't change when hovered on, only icon background highlights |

 #### User Story 9.
-As the Site Owner, I want to make it easy and convenient for users to send suggestions for improvement or bug reports to a dedicated mailbox, thereby improving the chances of them returning <!-- omit from toc -->
+As the Site Owner, I want to make it easy and convenient for users to send suggestions for improvement or bug reports to a dedicated mailbox, thereby improving the chances of them returning <!-- omit in toc -->

 - Tests
   | Step | Expected Result | Devices | Test Result |